Bauram

 Bauram is a large village located in Darbhanga, Bihar, India.
 It is situated about 60 km east of the district headquarters and 10 km east of the sub-divisional headquarters.
 The area of Bauram is about 2400 bighas (961 acres ~4 km2).

+The main language of the village is Maithili.
 The majority of people living in Bauram are involved in agriculture where the main crops include wheat, barley, coriander, maize, mung bean, pigeon pea, cucumber, and sweet potato.
 In earlier times, gram (chana) provided good yields in the village.